Most Active Speaker

 • Frontend Development

 Today’s era of “AI”, better referred to as internet-enhanced autocomplete, is wonderful at producing lots of code - but terrible at producing correct code.
-And while AIs are getting better over time, we still need tooling to analyze generated code for defects.
+And while AI is getting better over time, we still need tooling to analyze generated code for defects.
 Do you know what parts of your of your toolchain run quickly, in editors, to provide configurable reports on likely bugs and best practice violations?
-Static analysis!
-Your linter and type checker were born for this.
+Linting, unit tests, and type checking!

 - Automatically re-prompting for better results by reporting detected defects back to AIs